saigangasani/tribzy-hack/README.md

 5. **Find Matches**:
     - The AI algorithm processes the user profile and compares it with existing profiles in the database.
     - Matches are displayed with compatibility scores, allowing users to find the most compatible roommates.

+## Contributing
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

+## License
+This project is licensed under the MIT License.

 ## Contact
 For more information, please contact tribzyco@gmail.com